 Who We Are

-At CARIFAM we advocate, as well as offer solutions.
-We provide help, and support services through the following programmes which are in various stages of development and implementation:- The Family Centre, Oasis, The Dignity Project.
+At CARIFAM, we advocate as well as offer solutions.
+We provide help, and support services through the following programmes which are in various stages of development and implementation:- The Family Centre, Oasis.

 To be the foremost organization in the Caribbean dedicated to the protection and promotion of fundamental human rights premised on the inherent dignity of the human person.